waterdog-oss/outbox-event-bus/README.md

 ### Concepts

-* EventBusFactory: Main entry point used by producers and consumers allowing users to setup kafka.
-It is available as a Koin dependency
+* EventBusProvider: Main entry point used by producers and consumers allowing users to setup kafka.
 * EventProducer: Sends events to the database, that will be eventually sent to the message queue;
 * EventConsumer: Interface that provides a reactive stream of events that the user can subscribe to;
 * Engine: The underlying messaging technology used to propagate the messages;